 This essay in our series of “Timeless Essays” originally appeared here on October 4, 2013.
-Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
+Essays by Eva Brann may be found here.
 Dr. Brann is glad to receive questions via mail, since she does not use a computer: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD 21401-1655

 - “Simulacrum” because “conservative” practically means “moderate”–or should.
 I’m speaking here of an obtusely aggressive public persona, not of the understandably aggrieved human souls who have donned it; in some respects I sympathize with them.